 “I’m looking for sandals to wear on a trip where I’m going full tourist: tons of sightseeing and walking around.”

 For the puzzle that is packing your suitcase, nothing beats the UNEEK collection.
 It makes an awesome travel shoe because the minimal design flattens down to take up less space.
 The cord upper is super flexible and molds to the shape of your foot, and it also looks ever-so-slightly dressier than your typical webbing sandal.
 (Our friends have worn them to ride bikes in portland, explore ramen shops in Tokyo, and even to get married on a Hawaiian beach.)
-It’s definitely more of a casual walking-around-town shoe than an outdoor or water shoe, but if you get them wet it’s no big deal.
+It’s definitely more of a casual walking-around-town shoe than a women's outdoor or water shoe, but if you get them wet it’s no big deal.

 “Right out of the box they were very comfortable.
 I walk 3 miles a day for exercise and this shoe is perfect with the right amount of flexibility and great arch support.” - Karen in Virginia